glfw/glfw/README.md

 - [WGL] Added support for `WGL_EXT_colorspace` for OpenGL ES contexts
 - [WGL] Added support for `WGL_ARB_create_context_no_error`
 - [GLX] Added support for `GLX_ARB_create_context_no_error`
+- [GLX] Bugfix: Context creation could segfault if no GLXFBConfigs were available (#1040)
 - [EGL] Added support for `EGL_KHR_get_all_proc_addresses` (#871)
 - [EGL] Added support for `EGL_KHR_context_flush_control`
 - [EGL] Bugfix: The test for `EGL_RGB_BUFFER` was invalid